-The University of North Texas Department of Information Science, in collaboration with the Virginia Commonwealth University Library, is offering the Master's of Science in Library Science (LS) or Information Science (IS) to a fifth cohort of students in Virginia and West Virginia.
-The cohort approach combines intensive on-site instruction and social events with a highly interactive online experience to build and sustain a vibrant learning community.
+The University of North Texas Department of Information Science is offering the Master's of Science in Library Science (LS) or Information Science (IS) to a sixth cohort of students in Virginia and West Virginia.
+The cohort approach combines intensive on-site instruction at the Virginia Commonwealth University Library and social events with a highly interactive online experience to build and sustain a vibrant learning community.

 The University of North Texas Department of Information Science has a long history of providing high-quality programs at sites that are often many miles from the home campus in Denton.
 In receiving its current accreditation renewal by the American Library Association, the Committee on Accreditation commended the Department for its outreach efforts.

-Each of these individuals is committed to the Virginia Cohort and can be reached by e-mail, postal mail, fax, and phone.
+Each of these individuals is committed to the Virginias Cohort and can be reached by e-mail, postal mail, fax, and phone.

 |Dir., Student Support Services||Rachel Hall||CI-Advising@unt.edu|